WillClfrd/TheGuidesGrandAdventure/README.md

 ## Installation

 You can get the project simply by downloading the code from this repository.
-From there you can import the project to your android studio and launch it without any configuration necessary.
+From there you can import the project to your android studio.
+Make sure that in the local.properties file in the repositorie's root directory, that the filepath directs to your local Android SDK.
+Then once your gradle build finishes you can run the project without any other configurations.
 (Though setting your android emulator device to a Pixel 6 API 32 is reccomended to get best performance.)

 ## API Reference